 Algorithms: An algorithm is a sequence of precisely defined steps to solve a particular problem.
 Carefully designed algorithms are essential to solving complex problems using computers.
 Effective algorithms are efficient, clear, reusable, and accurate.

 Data: Collecting, managing, and interpreting a vast amount of raw data is part of the foundation of our information society and economy.
 The storage of data impacts how data is used and accessed.
-Computational tools enable insights and decisions through new techniques for data collection and analysis.Modeling and Simulation: Computational modeling and simulation help people to represent and understand complex processes and phenomena.
-Computational models and simulations are used, modified, and created to analyze, identify patterns, and answer questions of real phenomena and hypothetical scenarios.
+Computational tools enable insights and decisions through new techniques for data collection and analysis.

 Programming and Development: Programming articulates and communicates instructions in such a way that a computer can execute a task.
 Programming makes use of abstractions, algorithms, and data to implement ideas and solutions as executable code through an iterative process of design and debugging.
 The process of creating software includes understanding the development life cycle, such as testing, usability, documentation, and release.
 Software development is the application of engineering principles (usually by a team) to produce useful, reliable software at scale and to integrate software into other engineered artifacts.

+Modeling and Simulation: Computational modeling and simulation help people to represent and understand complex processes and phenomena.
+Computational models and simulations are used, modified, and created to analyze, identify patterns, and answer questions of real phenomena and hypothetical scenarios.

-Practices
+Description of Practices

-Practices cultivate the internalization of dispositions that skillful people in digital literacy and computer science apply to solve problems.
-The Practices speak to the types of performance students should be able to demonstrate in the standards.
+Practices cultivate the internalization of dispositions and skills that students apply to solve digital literacy and computer science problems.
 As students progress through their education, they should acquire increasingly sophisticated practices.
 Effective instruction couples practices with digital literacy and computer science content to provide a context for performance.

 Creating